jriall/protobuf-playground/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0-rc.4.

+You will need to install the proto buffer compiler in order to compile the proto files into the generated language specific output:

+`brew install protobuf `

+To create the generated JavaScript file from the proto definitions run the following command:

+`protoc --proto_path=./protos/ --js_out=import_style=commonjs,binary:./src/assets/js ./protos/schemas.proto`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.